vikasjayaram/auth0-azure-blob-objective-c/README.md

 1. `pod install`
 2. `open basic-sample.xcworkspace`

-Configure the `AZCClient.framework` that is required for this example.
+Configure the `AZSClient.framework` that is required for this example.
 Follow the instructions [here](https://azure.microsoft.com/en-us/documentation/articles/storage-ios-how-to-use-blob-storage/) to add the framework to your project.

 # Auth0 Dashboard Configuration
 * Login to your [Auth0 Dashboard](https://auth0.com)